 The harlequin rasbora is a native of Malaysia, Singapore, Sumatra, and southern Thailand.
-It inhabits streams and waters that are characterized principally by low mineral content, high concentrations of dissolved humic acids, which is typical of water found flowing through peat swamp forests.
+It inhabits streams and waters that are characterized principally by the low mineral content and high concentrations of dissolved humic acids, which is typical of water found flowing through peat swamp forests.
 The waterlogged soils of these forests inhibit the complete decay of leaf litter and result in the formation of peat, which leaches humic acids.
 These conditions resemble those found on in the blackwater habitats of South America.

 Colors and Markings